 Possibly.
 If your shares are held in street name and you do not instruct your broker or other nominee how to vote your shares, your broker or nominee may either use its discretion to vote your shares on "routine matters" or leave your shares unvoted.
 For any "non-routine matters" considered at the meeting, including the Charter Amendment Proposal, your broker or other nominee would not be able to vote on such matters.
-We encourage you to provide instructions to your nominee by completing the vote instruction form or proxy card that you have received.
+We encourage you to provide instructions to your nominee by completing the instruction card or proxy that it sends to you.
 This will ensure that your shares are voted at the Annual Meeting as you direct.